 Norris is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Norris is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Norris who work in management occupations (15.72%), office and administrative support (11.37%), and food service (10.37%).

-Norris is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Norris doesn't have a public transportation system that people use for their commute.

-The citizens of Norris are slightly less educated than the national average of 21.84% for the average city or town: 13.47% of adults in Norris have a bachelor's degree or advanced degree
+The percentage of adults in Norris with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.47% of adults in Norris have a bachelor's degree or advanced degree.

 The per capita income in Norris in 2022 was $23,659, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $94,636 for a family of four.
 However, Norris contains both very wealthy and poor people as well.